-4 Credits (0 Lecture, 0 Lab, 4 Externship)
+4 Credits (O Lecture O Lab 4 Externship)

-Projected externship hours 280 minimum 8 wks.
+Projected externship hours 280 minimum \8

+wks.

 In this course, the student works on the job site / shop of a sponsoring construction company.
-This handson training, under the direction and supervision of an experienced supervisor, reinforces the subjects learned in the first semester BCT core curriculum.
+This hands-on training, under the direction and supervision of an experienced supervisor, reinforces the subjects learned in the first semester BCT core curriculum.

-Prerequisites: Department chairperson approval and a minimum 2.0 GPA with BCT 101, 126, 142, 143
+Prerequisites: department chair approval and a minimum 2.0 GPA with BCT 101, 126, 142, 143.